-We understand and respect the fact that you are your child's first teacher.
-We hope to continue the wonderful job you have begun in helping your child become a life-long learner!
-We promise to provide a safe, rich learning environment for your child in which parents are always welcome.
-Please make sure your child is well rested and prepared for school.
-We will handle the rest!
+Please know that at Sidway we recognize that you are your child's first teacher.
+We look forward to picking up where you left off and working with you to provide a rich learning environment for your child.
+You can help by making sure your child is well rested and prepared for school.
+We will do the rest!